-This depiction of what is known as ‘bottle service’ (although it’s sometimes referred to as simply ‘table service’) is actually pretty accurate.
+This depiction of what is known as purchasing ‘bottle service’ is pretty accurate.
+But you never see the bill, do you?

 More importantly, from a marketing perspective, bottle service is now ideally suited to influencer marketing.
-Give an influencer a VIP table for the night and the potential reach for your venue on social media and platforms like YouTube is astronomical.
+Give an influencer a VIP table for the night, and the potential reach for your venue on social media and platforms like YouTube is astronomical.

 The more inviting you make such spaces look, the more likely you are to sell lots of bottle service experiences.
 The idea is to create a space that makes the guests feel like they’re receiving a service that’s a step above everyone else’s in the venue.
-Think elite, special and exclusive, and you’re along the right lines.
+Think elite, special, and exclusive, and you’re along the right lines.

 Private cabana: If you run a venue with a pool bar or beach, a cabana is a brilliant way to create perceived privacy and exclusivity within a crowded environment.

-Rope it off: Nothing says “if your name’s not down, you’re not coming in” better than a rope laid across the entrance to a specific seating area in your club.
+Rope it off: Nothing says “if your name’s not down, you’re not coming in” better than a rope across the entrance to a specific seating area in your club.

 Bottle service isn’t a free ticket to massively marked-up wet sales.

-As for the pricing of your bottles, it depends significantly on your location and what others in your area are charging.
-Do some research but remember that you need to throw conventional mark-up principles for wet sales out of the window.
+As for the pricing of your bottles — it depends significantly on your location and what others in your area are charging.
+Do some research, but remember that you need to throw conventional markup principles for wet sales out of the window.

 Some of the biggest clubs in the US have been known to charge up to $7,500 for a bottle.

-Do you have the space for bottle service areas?
+1. Do you have the space for bottle service areas?

 Bar and nightclub operations must provide exclusive real estate in their establishment to offer bottle service.
 Multiple bottle service sections are possible for larger venues like hotels.
 Medium-sized businesses and more casual establishments must decide if they can accommodate such an investment to sacrifice common serving areas.